Developmental origins of eczema and psoriasis discovered

-Category: Environment Hits: 0Scientists have created a highly detailed map of skin, which reveals that cellular processes from development are re-activated in cells from patients with eczema and psoriasis inflammatory skin diseases.
+Category: Environment Hits: 4Scientists have created a highly detailed map of skin, which reveals that cellular processes from development are re-activated in cells from patients with eczema and psoriasis inflammatory skin diseases.
 The study offers potential new drug targets for treating these painful skin diseases and provides a new understanding of inflammatory disease.
 The research could also provide a template for regenerating healthy skin in the laboratory.

 Read more https://www.sciencedaily.com/releases/2021/01/210121163142.htm